pds-data-dictionaries/ldd-nh/src/Notes_for_Developers.md

 A number of facets are provided for customizing data types of attributes.
 Some things to keep in
 mind:

-* PDS predefines an array of data types, including type for positive and non-negative integers.
+* PDS predefines an array of data types, including types for positive and non-negative integers and true/false flags.
-  Use the type that most closely aligns with the actual range of your data.
+  Use the existing type that most closely aligns with the actual range of your data for your base type.
-* When your data are further constrained, do add those constraints to your &lt;DD_Attribute&gt;
+* When your data are further constrained than the base type, do add those constraints to your &lt;DD_Attribute&gt;
   definitions.
-These are enforced by XSD, which is faster at validating its constraints than
+These are enforced by XSD, which is faster at validating its constraints than Schematron rules would be.
+(Permissible value lists are enforced by Schematron rules, however.)
 * If you are defining a boolean attribute (i.e., values of literally only "true" and "false" or "TRUE" and "FALSE"), *use the ASCII_Boolean data type*.
-Do not create a new permissible value list to mimc the boolean type because this masks the datatype from schema-aware software.
+Do not create a new permissible value list to mimic the boolean type because this masks the true data type from schema-aware software.
-* If you are defining a data type that makes use of the &lt;pattern&gt; facet, you should also provide regression tests to demonstrate that the regular expresseions are properly filtering the attribute content.
+* If you are defining a data type that makes use of the &lt;pattern&gt; facet, you should also provide regression tests to demonstrate that the regular expressions are properly filtering the attribute content.

 ### Writing &lt;description&gt; and &lt;value_meaning&gt; Definitions

 Definitions need to be written in such a way that users can understand them whenever they encounter them.
-It is highly unlikely that a user will be reading through the entire schema, but it is likely that a user will be looking at a label.
-The description should provide useful information if, for example, a user were to hover over an attribute name or permissible value long enough to trigger a pop-up containing the definition.
-In fact, this is probably the right situation to image as you formulate your definitions.
+It is highly unlikely that a user will be reading through the entire schema, or looking at an interface document, but it is likely that a user will be looking at a label.
+The definition you write should provide useful information if, for example, a user were to hover over an attribute name or permissible value long enough to trigger a pop-up containing the definition.
+In fact, this is probably the right situation to imagine as you formulate your definitions.

 In terms of style:

 * Write in complete sentences in standard English.
-* Avoid circular definitions ("nh:A_is_B indicate that A is B", e.g.).
-Permissible value lists can, admittedly, sometimes be impossible to describe otherwise.
+* Avoid circular definitions ("nh:A_is_B indicates that A is B", e.g.).
+Permissible values can, admittedly, sometimes be impossible to describe otherwise.
-* Include the namespace prefix whenever referencing something in the nh: or any other namespace, including the name of an attribute or class you are defining.
+* Include the namespace prefix whenever referencing something in the nh: or any other namespace, including the name of the attribute or class you are defining.
 So, for example:

       <description>The nh:arrokoth_constant supplies the...</description>